 The Premium/Discount chart shows the difference between the daily market price of the Fund’s shares and the Fund’s net asset value (“NAV”).
 The daily market price is calculated using the mid-point between the highest bid and the lowest offer on the listing exchange, as of the time that the Fund’s NAV is calculated (usually 4:00 pm Eastern time).
 The data presented in the chart and table above represent past performance and cannot be used to predict future results.

 IMPORTANT HOLDINGS INFORMATION: Portfolio holdings are based on total portfolio, and are subject to change at any time.
 Holdings are provided for informational purposes only and should not be construed as a recommendation to purchase or sell any security.

 Brokerage commissions may apply, and will reduce returns.
 Please visit the glossary for definitions of terms.

 Risks: Investments are subject to risk, including possible loss of principal.
-The fund is new and there can be no assurance that the fund will achieve its investment objectives.
 The fund is non-diversified and is expected to be concentrated in certain industries and sectors as the underlying index and may be more sensitive to market or other developments that significantly affect those industries.

 The fund uses investment techniques with risks that are different from those ordinarily associated with equity investments.
 Such risks include merger arbitrage risk (in that the proposed reorganizations in which the fund invests maybe renegotiated or terminated, in which case the fund may realize losses) and short sale risk (in that the fund will suffer a loss if it sells a security short and the value of the security rises rather than falls).
 Short sales by a Fund theoretically involve unlimited loss potential since the market price of securities sold short may continuously increase.